 From observing the experiences of those overseas, we may be afraid that medical or hospital support will not be available to us should we need it.

-Voluntary social isolation is foreign and bewildering, and can take a particular toll on mental health when people are cut off from their usual supports.
-For some, the loss of freedom is particularly difficult.
+Social isolation and physical distancing can take a particular toll on mental health when people are cut off from their usual supports.
+For some, the loss of freedom is particularly difficult, with compulsory quarantining and closure of state borders.

 The economic impact is that lives are directly affected by job losses, business closures and a generally insecure world in which, right now, it’s hard to see quick solutions and an end to the instability which surrounds us.
 Financial insecurity is high and the institutions that support us are faced with unfamiliar territory as they try to find ways to maintain that support.